TIGERs-Mannheim/AutoReferee/README.md

 - Eclipse will now import all projects and instruct Maven to download all necessary dependencies.
 This can take some time.
 - You can now launch the application by opening the drop down menu next to the green play button and selecting the `AutoReferee` entry.
 If Eclipse did not automatically pick up the launch configuration and the drop down menu is empty you can also launch the project by expanding the **autoreferee-main** project, right-clicking on the `AutoReferee.launch` file and selecting `Run as -> AutoReferee`

+## Mode of operation
+The autoref software has been designed to work as an extension of the refbox.
+It stores as few state about the game as possible.
+It employs a state machine that is driven by the received referee messages to determine the state of the current game.
+Depending on the state of the game different rules are evaluated with each vision frame.
+As a result of the evaluation each rule can specify a new command to be sent to the refbox or a rule violation that occurred on the field or set a new follow-up action.
+A follow-up action determines what action is to be taken after the game has returned to the Stopped state.
+Possible actions are: Kick-Off, Direct/Indirect Freekick.
+The follow-up action represents the only state information that is stored internally by the referee.
+All rules are stored in the **edu.tigers.autoreferee.engine.rules.impl** package and possible subpackages of the **moduli-autoreferee** project.
+The referee is currently capable of detecting the following rule infringements:

+- Defender to Ball distance during a freekick
+- Indirect Goals
+- 10s Timeout during a freekick/kick-off situation
+- Attacker to Defense Area distance during a freekick
+- Attacker touching the ball inside the defense area of the opponent
+- Throw-ins/Goalkicks/Corner
+- Ball velocity
+- Number of bots on the field
+- Bot speed during STOP
+- Double Touch
+- Dribbling

 ## Usage

 ### Configuration